 When to use this lever: Always unless you’re certain you have something better to do.

 Content: Keep humans happy.
 Keep bots happy.

-This is the shallow end of SEO in some respects but when things get competitive, this is a critical lever.
+This is the shallow end of SEO in some respects, but when things get competitive, this is a critical lever.
 More content usually means more traffic.
-Better and fresher content usually mean more on top of that.
+Better and fresher content usually means more on top of that.

 When to use this lever: Need to start getting traffic?
 Create content.
 Need better traffic?
 Create content that target’s the right keywords.
 Need to maximize conversions and capture every possible edge to compete with tough competitors?
 Test the crap out of your content.